Kitsopappas/uni-todo/README.md

 ![Alt text](./readme-img/swagger.png?raw=true "swagger")

+### Running the Java Spring backend
+- Download the Java JDK
+- Download Intellij from JetBrains
+- Open the project from `backend/UniTodoSpring` folder on JetBrains IntelliJ

+Make sure that the docker container is running and you have the correct project opened on IntelliJ.
+Press the play button to build and run the application.
+Once the build finishes you will be able to test and run your backend application.

 ## Web Application setup

 [Download and install nodejs](https://nodejs.org/en/) (lts)

-> For better future support and ease of use it is recomended to install nodejs through NVM (Node Version Manager).
+> For better future support and ease of use it is recommended to install nodejs through NVM (Node Version Manager).
 This will enable you to switch between versions depending on the projects you are running.

 Once nodejs is setup, navigate to `web-app/uni-todo-app` and run the following commands: